7vidhan/pathfinding-algorithms/README.md

 - [Daniel Shiffman's](https://github.com/shiffman/) video resources on P5.js helped me a lot to get a clear understanding about the library.
 - [Clément Mihailescu's](https://github.com/clementmihailescu) similar project inspired me a lot for the UI and the project itself
 - [P5.js](https://p5js.org/) The library behind the viz
+- [Khalid Saifullah's](https://github.com/khalidsaifullaah) code has been used as foundation for this project

 ## You may also like...